-- Income taxes and recoverability of potential deferred tax assets In assessing the probability of • realizing income tax assets recognized, management makes estimates related to expectations of future taxable income, applicable tax planning opportunities, expected timing of reversals of existing temporary differences and the likelihood that tax positions taken will be sustained upon examination by applicable tax authorities.
+- Income taxes and recoverability of potential deferred tax assets In assessing the probability of realizing income tax assets recognized, management makes estimates related to expectations of future taxable income, applicable tax planning opportunities, expected timing of reversals of existing temporary differences and the likelihood that tax positions taken will be sustained upon examination by applicable tax authorities.
 In making its assessments, management gives additional weight to positive and negative evidence that can be objectively verified.
 Estimates of future taxable income are based on forecasted cash flows from operations and the application of existing tax laws in each jurisdiction.
 The Company considers relevant tax planning opportunities that are within the Company's control, are feasible and within management's ability to implement.
 Examination by applicable tax authorities is supported based on individual facts and circumstances of the relevant tax position examined in light of all available evidence.
 Where applicable tax laws and regulations are either unclear or subject to ongoing varying interpretations, it is reasonably possible that changes in these estimates can occur that materially affect the amounts of income tax assets recognized.
 Also, future changes in tax laws could limit the Company from realizing the tax benefits from the deferred tax assets.
 The Company reassesses unrecognized income tax assets at each reporting period. - Share-Based Payments Management determines costs for share-based payments using market-based valuation techniques.
 The fair value of the market-based and performance-based non-vested share awards are determined at the date of grant using generally accepted valuation techniques.
 Assumptions are made and judgment used in applying valuation techniques.
 These assumptions and judgments include estimating the future volatility of the stock price, expected dividend yield, future employee turnover rates and future employee stock option exercise behaviors and corporate performance.
 Such judgments and assumptions are inherently uncertain.
-Changes in these assumptions affect the fair value estimates. - Investment in Aguia Resources Ltd Management has assessed the level of influence that the Company has with respect to Augia Resources Ltd ("Aguia") and determined that the Company does not have significant influence.
-To make this assessment SMC considered the fact that the Company owns 15.75% of the outstanding common shares of Aguia and has the ability to appoint a member to the board of directors of Aguia.
-In making its assessment SMC has concluded that its share ownership and ability to appoint a board member does not afford SMC the power to participate in the financial and operating policy decisions of Aguia.
-On this basis the investment has been accounted for as FVTPL on the statement of financial position.
-In addition, the management determined the value of its 1% net smelter return royalty ("NSR") on the Rio Grande project held by Aguia is \$nil as of January 31, 2015 based on the uncertainty due to the early stage of the project.
+Changes in these assumptions affect the fair value estimates. - Investment in Aguia Resources Ltd. ("Aguia") On April 7, 2015, the Company's President and CEO, Mr. Justin Reid, was appointed to the Board of Directors of Aguia.
+As a result, management has reassessed the level of influence that the Company has with respect to Aguia and determined that the Company has significant influence despite owning 15.45% of the outstanding common shares of Aguia at April 30, 2015.
+On this basis, the investment, which had been accounted for as FVTPL on the statement of financial position prior to April 7, 2015, is now considered an associate and is accounted for using the equity method.
+In addition, the management determined the value of its 1% net smelter return royalty ("NSR") on the Rio Grande project held by Aguia is \$nil as of April 30, 2015 based on the uncertainty due to the early stage of the project.
+The Company reviews the carrying value of the investment whenever events or changes in circumstances indicate that impairment may be present.
+Estimates are made and assumptions are used in this review, and these are subject to various risks and uncertainties which may ultimately have an effect on the expected recoverability of the carrying value of this investment.